Conservation and Natural Resource Police Training

-Park Ranger Training is a general program that focuses on the studies and activities relating to the natural environment and its conservation, use and improvement.
-The program includes instruction in subjects such as climate, air, soil, water, land fish and wildlife and plant resources: in the basic principles of environmental science and natural resources management; and the recreational and economic uses of renewable and non-renewable natural resources.
+The Conservation and Natural Resource Police Program is a general program that focuses on the studies and activities relating to the natural environment and its conservation, use and improvement.
+The program includes instruction in subjects such as climate, air, soil, water, land fish and wildlife and plant resources; in the basic principles of environmental science and natural resources management; and the recreational and economic uses of renewable and non-renewable natural resources.

-1. Park and Forest Environmental Interpretation & Management (3 credits)
+- Park and Forest Environmental Interpretation and Management

-4. North American Birds & Birds of Prey Identification (3 credits)
+- North American Birds and Birds of Prey Identification

-The job placement rate is approximately 75% and according to CNN Money, half of the Park Ranger positions in the Northeastern United States could become vacant in the next 5 years including positions in inner cities where Rangers protect our national heritage.
+The job placement rate is approximately 75 percent and, according to CNN Money, half of the Park Ranger positions in the Northeastern United States could become vacant in the next 5 years including positions in inner cities where Rangers protect our national heritage.